I'm in You (song): Writing and recording

 "I'm in You" was written by Peter Frampton after returning to New York City from touring to record his live album Frampton Comes Alive! in 1976.

-The song is about Frampton being recently separated from his first wife, the model Mary Lovett.
+The song is about Frampton's recent separation from his first wife, model Mary Lovett.

 The song was recorded at Electric Lady Studios in Manhattan's Greenwich Village.
 Frampton demanded that bodyguards keep overzealous fans from disturbing his recording sessions.

-This song is mostly a keyboard-driven number, featuring background vocals from Mick Jagger, with the sound of a Baldwin Piano, Moog synthesizer, ARP String Synthesizer, Gibson Les Paul, acoustic guitar, bass guitar, drums, percussion, and vocals.
+This song is mostly keyboard-driven, featuring background vocals from Mick Jagger, with the sound of a Baldwin Piano, Moog synthesizer, ARP String Synthesizer, Gibson Les Paul, acoustic guitar, bass guitar, drums, percussion, and vocals.
 It is therefore omitted from the set list of his live performances of "Frampton's Guitar Circus", in spite of being his biggest hit.

 Billboard described it as a "grandly contemporary rock ballad with a deep but touching lyric."
 Cash Box said that "it is Peter's voice in front of a string-led wall of sound, with occasional piano and guitar emphasis, that give the single a soaring quality."
 Record World said that it "relies on a quiet intensity to deliver its message, and its impact increases with each listening."